Datapack Basics

 Default Configs

 Prefixing your own configs with "default" will have the same effect, so it's typically not advisable to do this unless that's your intention.
-Note that some configs support stacking multiple configs, such as those for insulation.
-For them, this rule does not apply.
+Note that many configs support stacking multiple entries, such as those for insulation.
+For them, this mechanic does not apply.

 Last updated